CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 ![Circle style]
 ___

 We now have all the rat sightings called into 311 indicated on the map.
 At this point, we'll want to save our map style.
 First, let's rename it.
 Click on the name of the style, currently `Dark`, and call it `NYC Rats`.

+___
+![Mapbox rename]
+___

 On the other side of the interface, there is a button, `Publish`.
-Do this, and you'll see a dialogue box come up where you can find your `Style URL`.
+Click this button.
+Now, if you click the `Share` button, you'll see a dialogue box come up where you can find your `Style URL`.
 Go ahead and copy this, we'll use it later in our javascript.

-___
-![Mapbox rename]
 ___
 ![Mapbox publish]
 ___